Immersion

 Q. Which Immersion course do I need & when does it meet?

-There are four different algebra courses in the Math Immersion Program:
+There are three different algebra courses in the Math Immersion Program:

 College Algebra (FSPM 1031): This course is the equivalent of MTH 1030 (College Algebra).
 If you place into MTH 1030, you may take FSPM 1031, which meets from early July to mid-August.